javid-aliyev/Todo-list-application-Python/doc/doc1.md

 | doc4.md | Other commands                                   |

 ## Extra information
-doc1.md - doc4.md covers a cli application version
+doc1.md - ?? covers a cli application version
-doc5.md - ???     covers a gui application version

 # How to run?
 First you need to run the file db_creator.py in the root folder of the project directory.
 It creates a project's database.